Skip to main content

 Ramping Toward Safe Autonomy

 The goal is not maximum oversight — it is the right level of oversight.
-As an assignment matures, you should expect to remove approval gates where they no longer provide signal.
+As an agent matures, you should expect to remove approval gates where they no longer provide signal.

-When you first deploy an assignment, add approval gates on all Tier 1–2 actions and any branch where you are unsure what the assignment will do.
+When you first deploy an agent, add approval gates on all Tier 1-2 actions and any branch where you are unsure what the agent will do.

-After a few weeks of production traffic, review the pattern of approvals and denials in the Activity Inbox or the Jobs list.
+After a few weeks of production traffic, review the pattern of approvals and denials in Requests or the Runs list.
 Estimate the approval rate per gate.

-• Approval rate above ~95%: The assignment is getting it right consistently.
+• Approval rate above ~95%: The agent is getting it right consistently.
 Consider removing the gate and trusting the output directly.

-• Approval rate below ~70%: The assignment is frequently wrong.
-Refine the SOP before removing the gate.
+• Approval rate below ~70%: The agent is frequently wrong.
+Refine the AOP before removing the gate.

-• High denial rate with a consistent pattern: The assignment is doing the same wrong thing repeatedly.
-Update the SOP to correct the root behavior.
+• High denial rate with a consistent pattern: The agent is doing the same wrong thing repeatedly.
+Update the AOP to correct the root behavior.

 • The action is irreversible and errors are high-cost.